usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_201.md

 ## Resources

-Again, reference is made to pipelines and processes defined for the [oscal-convert project](../../../projects/oscal-convert/readme.md).
+Pipelines throughout the repository serve as examples for the description that follows.

 ## Overview: the anatomy of an XProc pipeline